Recycling for better health

 Bradgate Rotary is supporting Intercare, the Syston-based charity which has sent medical items worth more than £20 million to African countries since it was founded in 1974.For some time now, Bradgate members have been collecting items suitable for recycling.

-In 2026, after hearing a talk by speakers from the charity, one member suggested that the Rotary Club could provide leaflets and ask funeral directors to have the leaflets in their offices so that bereaved families having to clear houses.
+In 2026, after hearing a talk by speakers from the charity, one member suggested that the Rotary Club could provide leaflets and ask funeral directors to have the leaflets in their offices to help bereaved families having to clear houses.

 The Rotary members had in mind things like mobility aids and appliances.
 Several years ago Intercare were dealt a blow when the rules changed and they are no longer allowed to export out-of-date medicines.